SHXZTech/XunZhi3D/README.md

 "SiteSight" is an iOS APP for underground asset management.

 ## Development Guidance
 To develop this project, you must follow the development guidance [here](./Documentation/Develop_Guidance.md).
-You should read the guidance carefully before you start to develop.
+You should read and follow the guidance carefully before you start to develop.

 ## Build/Run/Test/Publish